-Future EV suppliers probably will provide a Level 1 Cord Set (125 VAC, 15 or 20 amps) with the vehicle.
-The Cord Set will use a standard 3-prong plug (NEMA 5-15P/20P), with a charge current interrupting device (CCID) located in the power supply cable within 12 inches of the plug.
+Future EV suppliers probably will provide a Level 1 Cord Set (125 VAC, 15 or 20 amp) with the vehicle.
+This Cord Set will use a standard 3-prong plug (NEMA 5-15P/20P) with a CCID located in the power supply cable within 12 inches of the plug.
 The vehicle connector at the other end of the cord will be the design identified in the J1772 Standard.
-This connector will mate properly with the vehicle inlet, also approved by J1772.
+This connector will mate properly with the vehicle inlet that was also approved by J1772.

-Because charge times can be very long at Level 1 (see Table 2-1), many EV owners will be more interested in Level 2 charging at home and in publicly available locations.
+Because charge times can be very long at Level 1 (see Table 2-1 on page 5), many EV owners will be more interested in Level 2 charging at home and in publicly available locations.
 Some EV manufacturers suggest their Level 1 Cord Set should be used only during unusual circumstances when Level 2 EVSE is not available, such as when parked overnight at a non-owner's home.